KyouyamaKazusa0805/Sudoku/README.md

 In addition, this repo may update **frequently** (At least 1 commit in a day).

+## Planning

+Please visit [this link](https://github.com/users/SunnieShine/projects/2) for more information.

 ## Open source license

 ### Codes